MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 2/Manual Simulation/README.md

 2. Run the command  `git clone https://github.com/Fireline-Science/tello_sim`

-Lastly you will to locate the file directory and install it
+Lastly you will to locate the file directory and install it.

 3. Run the command `cd tello_sim`
 4. Run the command `pip install`